mscroggs/mathsteroids/README.md

 Mathsteroids is a game based on asteroids that can be played on a selection of interesting mathematical surfaces.
 Press `A` and `D` to steer the ship left and right, `W` to move forwards and `K` to fire.
 Destroy the asteroids to win points.

-You can play mathsteroids at [mscroggs.co.uk/mathsteroids](http://www.mscroggs.co.uk/mathsteroids).
+You can play Mathsteroids at [mscroggs.co.uk/mathsteroids](http://www.mscroggs.co.uk/mathsteroids).

 ## Surfaces
 The following surfaces are currently available: